KevinMeteor/leetcode-sql-solutions/00197-rising-temperature/explanation.md

 # Rising Temperature

 ## 🔍 Problem Summary
-(High-level restatement of the problem in natural language.)
+Write a solution to find all dates' id with higher temperatures compared to its previous dates (yesterday).

+Return the result table in any order.

 ---

 # ✅ 解法 1：Baseline Solution（直覺）

 ### ✔ 主要技巧
-- DATEDIFF
+- `DATEDIFF `
 - CROSS JOIN

 ### ✔ 思路
-1. Join the Weather table by itself, nameing table 1 as w1 and table 2 as w2.
+1. Join the `Weather` table by itself, nameing table 1 as `w1` and table 2 as `w2`.
-2. Use WHERE clause to select the rows that the temperature of w1 is greater than the temperature of w2.
+2. Use WHERE clause to select the rows that the temperature of `w1` is greater than the temperature of `w2`.
-3. Like 2., add a condition in WHERE clause using DATEDIFF function to determine whether the recordDates are consecutive.
+3. Like 2., add a condition in WHERE clause using `DATEDIFF` function to determine whether the `recordDates` are consecutive.

-### ✔ Time Complexity: O(n^2)
+### ✔ Time Complexity: $O(N^2)$
-where n isthe number of weather days.
+where $N$ isthe number of weather days.
 The self join operation compares recordDate with each other.

-### ✔ Space Complexity: O(k)
+### ✔ Space Complexity: $O(K)$
-where k is the number of dates with higher temperature than yesterday.
+where $K$ is the number of dates with higher temperature than yesterday.
 The output stores the matchind record IDs solely.

 ---

-# ✅ 解法 2：類似解法 1，改利用 INTERVAL *  DAY
+# ✅ 解法 2：類似解法 1，改利用 `INTERVAL *  DAY`

 <!-- ### ✔ 主要技巧
 - Index-aware join